 Arousal is all about alertness

 Arousal at its simplest is how awake or alert or how tired you are.
 It supports attention and focus.
-There are a number of things which impact an individuals’ level of arousal.
-This includes how well they have slept, their previous experiences and sensory inputs from the environment as well as their body.
-In this post I will explore
+There are a number of things which impact our level of arousal.
+This includes how well we have slept, previous experiences and sensory inputs from the environment as well as our bodies.
+In this article I will explore

 Arousal is all about alertness

 Arousal at its simplest is how awake or alert or how tired you are.
 It supports attention and focus.
-There are a number of things which impact an individuals’ level of arousal.
-This includes how well they have slept, their previous experiences and sensory inputs from the environment as well as their body.
-In this post I will explore
+There are a number of things which impact our level of arousal.
+This includes how well we have slept, previous experiences and sensory inputs from the environment as well as our bodies.
+In this article I will explore

 What is arousal?